-We took a position to the last election that we needed to set a hard urban growth boundary-a position that was vindicated by the Commissioner for Sustainability and the Environment in her 2023 State of the environment report.
+We took a position to the last election that we needed to set a hard urban growth boundary, a position that was vindicated by the Commissioner for Sustainability and the Environment in her 2023 State of the environment report.
 So we thought it was important that this motion reflected the most up-to-date resolution of the Assembly when it comes to setting limits on urban growth and urban sprawl.
 We know we can have our cake and eat it too.
-Canberra is a spread-out city, and we absolutely can have housing development and densification while preserving the beautiful nature of Namadgi National Park and the Murrumbidgee corridor, which we are so lucky to have in Tuggeranong.
+Canberra is a spread-out city, and we absolutely can have housing development and densification while preserving the beautiful nature of the Namadgi national parks and the Murrumbidgee corridors that we are so lucky to have in Tuggeranong.

-We have also inserted a new call to ensure that the kind of development that Ms Tough has been describing includes public, community and affordable housing.
-Transit-oriented development should not be an exercise in gentrification, and I do not think for one moment that Ms Tough intends that.
-But if we truly expect to solve the housing crisis, I think we should be really explicit in including homes that people can afford if they are living on a low income: students, older folk and people living on the disability pension.
+We have also inserted a new call to ensure that the kinds of development that Ms Tough has been describing include public, community and affordable housing.
+Transitoriented development should not be an exercise in gentrification, and I do not think for one moment that Ms Tough intends for it to be.
+But if we truly expect to solve the housing crisis, I think we should be really explicit in including homes that people can afford if they are living on a low income: your students, your older folks, people living on the disability pension.

-We also got overexcited and wanted to make sure all the major shopping centres around Canberra were considered for the kind of shop-top housing and transit-oriented development that this motion is calling for.
-Our old faithful R5, the party bus, dutifully travels to most of these shopping centres anyway, and I would hate for them to miss out.
+We also got overexcited, and we wanted to make sure all the major shopping centres around Canberra were considered for the kind of shop-top housing and transit-oriented development that this motion is calling for.
+Our old faithful R5, the party bus, dutifully travels to most of these shopping centres anyway and I would hate for them to miss out.
 So we have added Calwell, Chisholm and Kambah shopping centres to the list for good measure.
 And RIP Benchy McFail.
-If you know, you know!
+If you know, you know.

 Our last amendment gives an interim reporting date at the end of this year, because we would expect the ACT Labor government to have honoured Ms Tough's request and got cracking on drafting the transit-oriented development plan for Tuggeranong by then.
 I would be very eager to see what the development of this plan could mean for my constituents in Tuggeranong if we do it right.
-The rest of the Assembly may be similarly interested.
-With my amendments, we will support Ms Tough's motion.
-I am glad that Tuggeranong is getting some of the TLC that we deserve.
+I think the rest of the Assembly may be similarly interested.
+With my amendments, we will be supporting Ms Tough's motion.
+I am glad that Tuggeranong is getting some TLC that we deserve.
+Thank you.

-MS LEE (Kurrajong) (3.51): I had not planned on speaking to this motion, but I was inspired after listening to the contributions from Mr Steel and you, Mr Assistant Speaker, Mr Werner-Gibbings.
-Obviously, I do not live in Tuggeranong, but I did have the privilege of visiting Tuggeranong on a number of occasions during the election campaign.
+MS LEE (Kurrajong) (3.51): I had not planned on speaking to this motion but I was inspired after listening to the contributions from Mr Steel and yourself, Mr Assistant Speaker.
+I obviously do not live in Tuggeranong, but I did have the privilege of visiting

+Tuggeranong on a number of occasions during the election campaign.
 Without doubt, the most common thread that came through from people who would talk to us was how neglected they felt.
-That came through time and time and time again.
-In fact, even the Chief Minister actually admitted after the election that it was clear that ACT Labor did have to listen to the people of Tuggeranong and that they spoke loudly at the ballot box at the 2024 election.
+That came through time and time again.

+In fact, even the Chief Minister actually admitted after the election that it was clear that ACT Labor did have to listen to the people of Tuggeranong and that they did speak loudly at the ballot box at the 2024 election.
 So it is something that has been on the radar for quite some time.
 In fact, you took all of the advantages of talking about how a fresh voice for Tuggeranong is exactly what this Assembly needed.
-You are very aware of how Tuggeranong has been neglected for a long time.
+So you yourself are very aware of how Tuggeranong has been neglected for a long, long time.